ricardodelosrios/python-api-challenge/README.md

   # Display sample data
   city_data_df.head()
   ```
 Then, it will create a map that displays a point for every city in the city_data_df DataFrame.
-The size of the point should be the humidity in each city.

-To display this graph it will be use a `hvplot` library and it is going to use the following parametres.
+To display this graph it will be use a `hvplot` library and it is going to use the following parametres:

-It will call the latitude `Lng` and longitude `Lat` variables from the DataFrame
+* It will call the latitude `Lng` and longitude `Lat` variables from the DataFrame
-To display this plot a `hvplot` library will be used and the following parameters will be used.
+* To display this plot a `hvplot` library will be used and the following parameters will be used.
-It will call the latitude `Lat` and longitude `Lng` variables of the DataFrame.
+* It will call the latitude `Lat` and longitude `Lng` variables of the DataFrame.
-`geo=True` will be an argument that could be a method to enable geodata.
+* `geo=True` will be an argument that could be a method to enable geodata.
-`Tiles='EsriNatGeo'` is a map style that is inspired by traditional National Geographic maps.
+* `Tiles='EsriNatGeo'` is a map style that is inspired by traditional National Geographic maps.
-The frame size is going to be determined according to the `frame_width` and  `frame_height` parameters.
+* The frame size is going to be determined according to the `frame_width` and  `frame_height` parameters.
-`size='Humidity` means that each point in the map is according to the size of the values in the variable 'Humidity'.
+* `size='Humidity` means that each point in the map is according to the size of the values in the variable 'Humidity'.
-`color='City'` means that each city will have a different color.
+* `color='City'` means that each city will have a different color.
-`scale=0.8` it will be the scale of each point in the map.
+* `scale=0.8` it will be the scale of each point in the map.

 After that, it will create a new DataFrame to find an ideal weather conditions.
 To this activity it consider that the best weather has the following criteria: